obogo/hummingbird/docs/modules.md

 ##Array

+Extensions to array to improve performance and functionality.

 | Name | Schema | Description |
 |-|-|-|
 |sort|sort(array:Array, compareFunction:Function)|Sort fixes issues that the native short has regarding some edge cases.
 This sort also improves performance issues when dealing with large amounts of data in an array ([More information here.](http://goo.gl/l3QQMG)).
 This is a low-level implementation.
 Most likely you will use **sortOn()** in your code.|